Selling a Rental Property in California: Taxes, Capital Gains & 1031 Exchange Guide

 Selling a rental property in California guide

-Selling rental property in California doesn’t have to be a long, complicated process that leaves you bogged down by endless details.
+Selling rental property in California doesn’t have to be a long, complicated process that leaves you bogged down by endless details or delays in finding potential buyers.
 If you sell the property after owning it for less than a year, you may have to pay steeper taxes, but there are ways to reduce your tax exposure.

 Consulting with a real estate investment company that buys properties like yours outright, manages all the ins and outs, and helps soften the tax blow is always an excellent plan.